 Summer is approaching and the kids are finishing the school year.
-That means planning vacation and more activities outdoors.
+That means planning vacations and more activities outdoors.
 You may find yourself mowing the lawn more often and working in the garden.
 All these involve plumbing, including if you have a pool, fountain, or other water features at your home.
 We have a summer plumbing checklist to help you keep your lawn and garden beautiful with those water features working properly.

 Before you head outside, take a visual inspection of plumbing around the house.
 Note any problems in your plumbing system and make the repairs while the weather is warm.
-No one wants to handle a plumbing problem when it is freezing outside, so use the summer months as incentive to get minor repairs done.
+No one wants to handle a plumbing problem when it is freezing outside, so use the summer months as an incentive to get minor repairs done.
 Use our checklist for general plumbing maintenance.

 While you are heading outside this summer, here are a few summer plumbing items you will want to check off: